What is The Difference Between HMO, PPO and EPO?

 Difference between PPO, HMO and EPO

-IN-NETWORK COVERAGE – As compared to EPO and HMO, PPO plans have a wider network of hospitals and physicians for the insured to get treatment from.
-The HMO on the other hand has a network which is very localized in nature and consists of local hospitals and physicians in the geographic vicinity of the insured.
+As compared to EPO and HMO, PPO plans have a wider network of hospitals and physicians for the insured to get treatment from.
+The HMO on the other hand has a network that is very localized and consists of local hospitals and physicians in the geographic vicinity of the insured.
 The EPOs have comparatively larger network coverage area as compared to HMOs but smaller than PPOs.

-REFERRAL – For an insured person to receive specialist care in cases other than emergency, the HMO plans require the insured person to produce a referral letter from the PCP.
-However, in case of PPOs and EPOs, the referral is not required from the PCP.
+For an insured person to receive specialist care in cases other than emergencies, the HMO plans require the insured person to produce a referral letter from the PCP.
+However, in the case of PPOs and EPOs, the referral is not required from the PCP.

-OUT-OF-NETWORK COVERAGE – Among PPO, EPO and HMO plans only PPOs provide coverage in medical institutions which are out-of-network albeit at higher cost.
-A person with PPO plan can visit any hospital (whether In-network or not) and get the required treatment, but he or she will have to share a higher proportion of the cost of treatment if it’s not in the preferred network of the Insurance company.
+Among PPO, EPO, and HMO plans only PPOs provide coverage in medical institutions which are out-of-network albeit at a higher cost.
+A person with a PPO plan can visit any hospital (whether In-network or not) and get the required treatment, but he or she will have to share a higher proportion of the cost of treatment if it’s not in the preferred network of the Insurance company.

 Let’s Wrap Up!

-Disclaimer: The blog is based on the data and research done by the blogger in his/her personal capacity.
-Readers are advised to exercise their own discretion while purchasing any insurance policy.
+Disclaimer: The blog is based on the data and research done by the blogger in his/her capacity.
+Readers are advised to exercise their discretion while purchasing any insurance policy.

 Recent Blog Posts